 As a nurse, Suzanne focused on the care of the individual and quality of life.
 Her dream was for people with sarcoma to have the tools to fight this disease on physical, emotional, and psychological levels.
 As a patient and a healthcare provider, she understood the difficulties of navigating our healthcare system.
 She knew that creating a gathering place for those touched by sarcoma would diminish the isolation that accompanies this diagnosis.
 The Sarcoma Alliance has created a community that can no longer be ignored.

 In March of 2002, after 10 years of treatment including many surgeries to remove metastatic lung masses, Suzanne made the decision to focus on comfort and quality of life with home hospice.
 She spent time with her beloved family and friends and died peacefully in August of that year at age 35.

 At Suzanne’s side was Wendy Sommers, who founded and operated the former Sarcoma Foundation.
 Working with Suzanne, she shared treatment information, wisdom, and inspiration with many individuals.
-Wendy lost her 15-year battle with sarcoma in March 1999.
+After 15 years of living with sarcoma, Wendy passed away in March 1999.

 Thanks to Suzanne, Wendy, and many others, the Alliance has brought vital resources and voice to the sarcoma community.

 A sarcoma diagnosis can be distressing and confusing.
 As sarcoma survivors, we can help guide you and your loved ones through the complex maze of medical providers, treatment options, and information sources available to you.